CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-op.md

 ---
 This topic describes how to prepare your cluster of NetQ On-premises Appliances for installation of the NetQ Platform software.

-Inside each box that was shipped to you, you'll find:
+Each <!-- vale off -->box<!-- vale on --> that was shipped to you contains:

 - Your NVIDIA Cumulus NetQ On-premises Appliance (a Supermicro 6019P-WTR server)
 - Hardware accessories, such as power cables and rack mounting gear (note that network cables and optics ship separately)